 Yes, you can boil water in tin foil.
 This is one of the ways you can boil water without a pot.

-This is another benefit and reason why to pack tin foil in your survival and camping kit.
-If you don’t have a pot or any other way to boil water, which is essential especially in the Winter months, you can always grab the aluminum foil and be able to use that to boil water.
+This is another benefit for why we should pack it in our survival and camping kits.
+If you don’t have a pot or any other way to boil water, which is essential especially in the Winter months, you can always grab the some and be able to use that to boil water.

 Watch this video on how to do it.